sbabic/swupdate/doc/source/scenarios.rst

 Update strategy examples
 ========================

-SWUpdate is a building block and it allows to design and implementing its own update strategy.
+SWUpdate is a building block and it allows one to design and implementing its own update strategy.
 Even if many projects have common ways for updating, it is possible to high customize the update for each project.